 Feeding your family healthy foods while sticking to a budget can be difficult.
-It can be even harder and more expensive if members of your family have food sensitivities like gluten intolerance.
+It can be even harder and more expensive if your family members have food sensitivities like gluten intolerance.

-So let’s talk about how you can feed your family wholesome, nutritious, gluten free meals on a budget.
+So, let’s talk about how you can make cheap gluten-free meals that feed your family on a budget, wholesome, nutritious, gluten-free meals.
 If you are looking for more budget recipes, I pulled some of my more popular gluten free budget recipes together.

 If you are new to gluten free living, don’t forget to check out all of my gluten free living tips.
 It is a very comprehensive guide for those who are new to gluten free!

-If you want to eat healthily and stay within your budget, meal planning is a great way to stay organized and safe money.
+If you want to eat healthily and stay within your budget, meal planning is a great way to stay organized and save money.
 Take a look at what you currently have in your refrigerator, freezer, and pantry.
-Avoid food waste by paying special attention to any produce and products that you might have that is close to going bad.
+Avoid food waste by paying special attention to any product and products that you might have that is close to going bad.

 I have hundreds of easy gluten free recipe ideas on the blog.
 You can search my blog to find lots of delicious gluten free recipes to make!

-Now that you have your meals planned out, you should be able to quickly jot down what you need from the store.
-Write a list before you head out and make sure that you stick to it.
+Now that you have your meals planned out, you should be able to jot down what you need from the store quickly.
+Write a list before you head out, and make sure that you stick to it.

-Impulse buying (especially the junk food) are frequently what makes us go over our grocery budget.
+Impulse buying (especially junk food) frequently makes us go over our grocery budget.
 Gather any coupons or load them to your shopper’s card before you leave the house.
-Many grocery stores have apps with their specials and coupons so don’t forget to check those too!
+Many grocery stores have apps with their specials and coupons, so don’t forget to check those, too!

 Did you know many gluten free brands have coupons on their websites?
 I love to look up my favorites and download any coupons I find!
-(And some brands will send out a sample pack so you can try their products.
+(Some brands will send out a sample pack so you can try their products.
 Check out Schar because their box is always popular.)

 Use an app like The Gluten Free Scanner or Sift when grocery shopping to verify if a product is gluten free.
 These apps are NOT 100% fail-proof in locating gluten free products, but they can definitely guide you to the clear, obvious gluten-containing products.

-You also have a lot more control over what goes into your meal when you are cooking at home.
-Many restaurants offer “gluten free” menu options, but they are very rarely prepared in a gluten free kitchen which can lead to cross-contamination.
+You also have much more control over what goes into your meal when cooking at home.
+Many restaurants offer “gluten free” menu options, but they are very rarely prepared in a gluten free kitchen, which can lead to cross-contamination.

-Gluten free products usually come with a higher price tag than their gluten-containing counterparts.
-Some of these costs can be negated by buying gluten-free flours, baking mixes, and other products in bulk.
+Gluten free products usually have a higher price tag than their gluten-containing counterparts.
+Buying bulk gluten-free flour, baking mixes, and other products can negate some of these costs.
 You may be able to find bulk deals at your local retailers, but you might find the best deals online.

 I LOVE getting things at Costco.
 Costco sells everything in bulk at a lower cost.
 They have a TON of gluten free foods.
 You can print out a shopping list of all of the gluten free foods at Costco.
 You will also find a lot of Costco easy appetizers for any entertaining needs.

-Include a lot of whole foods in your meals that are naturally gluten free.
+Include many whole foods in your meals that are naturally gluten free.
 Fruits, vegetables, nuts, beans, eggs, meat, milk, yogurt, and most cheeses are naturally gluten free.
+Many brands of baked beans are also gluten free..
 Try to pick fruits or vegetables that are in season so the cost will be lower, or purchase frozen instead of fresh.

-If you have a local farmer’s market stop by and see what they have to offer and what their prices are.
-You can often get produce fresh off the farm for less than you would pay at the supermarket, and you are supporting a local business at the same time.
-(In these tough times where many farmer’s markets are closed, you can often get subscription box
+If you have a local farmer’s market, see what they offer and their prices.
+You can often get fresh produce off the farm for less than you would pay at the supermarket, and you are supporting a local business simultaneously.
+(In these tough times when many farmer’s markets are closed, you can often get a subscription box.

 Cook More Than You Need